CuteTenshii/guns-solver/README.md

 - Build it with `go build`
 - Run it with `./guns-solver -username <username>`

+## Progress

+**Static = values that never change based on the same challenge, public salt, and nonce.**<br>
+**Dynamic = values that change on EACH solve, whatever the input is.**

+- 4 of 5 static hashes in the payload have been reverse engineered.
+- No dynamic hashes in the payload have been reverse engineered.

+See [Payload construction](#payload-construction) for more details.

 ## How it works - Reverse Engineering

 This section explains how guns.lol's WebAssembly script works and how the solver interacts with it.